arahenrique-dev/arahenrique-dev/README.md

 ### Hi there!
 I'm Henrique 🌍

 I'm a curious explorer of technology, design, and adventure.
-Passionate about **UX/UI, React & React Native, and creative problem-solving**, I'm on a journey to blend code with art, science, and human-centered experiences.
+Passionate about UX/UI, full-stack development (React, Node.js, databases), and creative problem-solving, I'm on a journey to blend code with art, science, and human-centered experiences.

 I'm currently studying at Sorbonne University, and I'm always looking to use my skills accross different fields.